jduffey/roulette-react/README.md

 - ~~compiles the contract(s)~~

 `npx hardhat run scripts/deploy.js --network localhost`
-- runs the deploy script which deploys the contracts to the Hardhat chain running locally
+- deploys the contract to the Hardhat chain running locally

+`npx hardhat run scripts/depositForFirstTenAccounts.js --network localhost`
+- deposits 1.0 ETH in exchange for 100,000 GAME tokens on behalf of the first ten accounts